Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Introduction

 \subsection{Contribution and Outline}

 In this paper, we propose the algorithm Riccati-ZORO for the heuristic optimization of feedback gains in \eqref{ocp:rob}.
-This generalizes ZORO \cite{Zanelli2021, Frey2024}, which addresses \eqref{ocp:rob} for the case of predesigned feedback.
-As in \cite{Leister2025}, Riccati-ZORO optimizes the feedback gains in each iteration with respect to a heuristically designed cost related to LQR.
-In contrast to the constant cost weights in \cite{Leister2025}, we update the weights based on constraint proximity in order to mimic the effect of exact feedback gain optimization.
-From this perspective, Riccati-ZORO is a heuristic variation of SIRO \cite{Messerer2021}.
-As a heuristic, Riccati-ZORO is applicable to a broader class of problems than SIRO, which for the optimality claim relies on a specific structure of the ellipsoid dynamics in \eqref{ocp:rob}.
+This generalizes ZORO \citep{Zanelli2021, Frey2024}, which addresses \eqref{ocp:rob} for the case of predesigned feedback.
+Like \citet{Leister2025}, Riccati-ZORO optimizes the feedback gains in each iteration with respect to a heuristically designed cost related to LQR.
+In contrast to the constant cost weights in \citet{Leister2025}, Riccati-ZORO updates the weights based on constraint proximity to mimic the effect of exact feedback gain optimization.
+From this perspective, Riccati-ZORO is a heuristic variation of SIRO \citep{Messerer2021}, giving the user more control over the tube shaping subproblem.